Stecker Machine Blog

 4. Trusted Materials.
 Affordable Decisions.

-One clear-cut necessity of a successful CNC machine shop is high-quality castings supplied by foundry vending partners.
+One necessity of a successful CNC machine shop is high-quality castings supplied by foundry vending partners.
 Top-end foundries work closely with machine shops on new projects, assisting with design parameters and changes.
 For instance, a slight change in fixturing may not only help the foundry produce a better casting, it also makes the part more machinable for the CNC machine shop.

 Because precision machining involves removing material from a workpiece, or blank, the tooling used must be best-in-class.
 Close relationships with tooling vendors may shorten the needed tool delivery time; cutting an 8-week lead time down to 4 weeks.

 These vendor examples (foundry and tooling) may make up most of a design’s costs, yet other CNC machine shop partners are important to achieving overall excellence: balancing, painting, deburring, vacuum impregnation, hydraulics, plating, robotics, and on and on.
-So many relationships impact a project’s production which, in turn, benefit customers.
+So many relationships impact a project’s production which, in turn, benefit the customer.

 5. Taking on Challenges